dillonpan/nfl-postgreSQL/README.md

 ['count']
 (434,)

 Perfect!
 Now that all 3 tables have been created and contain their respective data, we can run some SQL statements to answer some questions:

 Q1.
 List the total team passing tds, the players who caught at least 1 td, and the number of catching tds they had this year.
 Order the query by who caught the most tds first:
 ```
+cur.execute('''
-cur.execute('''SELECT standings.team, offense.pass_tds, players.name, players.rec_tds
+    SELECT standings.team, offense.pass_tds, players.name, players.rec_tds
     FROM nfl.standings
     JOIN nfl.offense ON offense.team = standings.team
     JOIN nfl.players ON players.team = offense.team
     WHERE standings.team = 'San Francisco 49ers' AND players.rec_tds >= 1
     ORDER BY players.rec_tds DESC
 ''')

 printsql()
 ```